DLibatique/LATN102-S20/notes/11-result-clause.md

 - Agricola laboravit ut domum aedicaret (The farmer worked to build a house).

-If the subject of the result clause is different from that of the independent clause, we translate **ut** plus the verb as "so that [subject] *verbed*."
+If the subject of the result clause is different from that of the independent clause, we translate **ut** plus the verb as "so that [subject] *verb[ed]*" (with the tense of the verb depending on whether you're in primary or secondary sequence).
 This is the case with the example that we looked at above:

 - *Tantā irā conclamavērunt* **ut nēmo responderet**.
 - They shouted with such great anger that no one responded.

 In primary sequence, the sentence and translation might look something like this:

 - *Tantā irā conclamant* **ut nēmō respondeat**.
-They are shouting with such anger that no one responds / would respond.
+They are shouting with such anger that no one responds.

 ## Practice Opportunities